Keerthana2701/StudentScorePrediction-ML-Project-with-Deployment/README.md

  web --> specifies its a web application
  app1: app   -----> program looks for a flask application called app inside the app1.py file. gunicorn is a web server gateway interface (WSGI)HTTP server  for python
-## pip freeze > requirements.txt’.
+## pip freeze > requirements.txt.
 This command generates the ‘requirements.txt’ file
 ## Deployment to Heroku:

 Create a app in heroku and use code from github to deploy.